bruvellu/cephalic-furrow/3-text/furrow.md

 ## General properties and energy dynamics

 To characterize the model properties and energy dynamics, we ran simulations using a single bending rigidity value ($K_{b}^{\text{*}} = 0.8 \times 10^{−4}$), without mitotic domains, and at different percentages of germ band extension.
-Without the germ band, the tissue is almost stress-free and no ectopic folding occurs ({@fig:fold-model}e, column i).
+Without the germ band, the tissue is almost stress-free and no ectopic folding occurs ({@fig:fold-model}e).
 We begin to observe folds in the simulations with higher percentages of germ band extension.
 Folding events are stochastic and happen at distinct iterations for each simulation.
 When a fold begins to form, the bending energy increases releasing a larger amount of stretching energy, which, in turn, decreases the total energy of the system over each iteration ({@fig:fold-model}d).